-Luke Martinez is a junior living in Cabot House.
-He is a multi-instrumentalist, songwriter, and producer, with a new album coming out December 8th.
-You can check out his current music on Soundcloud, Facebook, and Bandcamp.
+Luke Martinez is a multi-instrumentalist, songwriter, and producer living in Cabot House.
+They have a new album coming out December 8th, and you can check out their current music on Soundcloud, Facebook, and Bandcamp.

 How would you describe your own music and who do you describe as your musical influences?

 I would describe it, I think, as pop music—independent pop.
 I wouldn’t say indie pop, because I think that insinuates the use of certain instruments, which I kind of want to avoid.
 So independent pop is enough, because I use a lot of pop structure to the music that I create, but I don’t want to ascribe to any certain rhythmic or any certain instrumental usage, if you know what I mean.
 I don’t want to be just a guitar band or just be electronica.
 I’d like to do all of it, ideally.

 So you use a lot of different instruments?

 Yeah, I use piano, guitar, bass, vocals, and a bunch of electronic stuff, digital electronics as well as some analog stuff.
 I like to have that freedom to kind of do whatever feels right.
 So that’s why I try to avoid too much of a genre tag, but I enjoy the pop one.
 I like saying I’m a pop star.